 General - The Plan is a defined contribution plan covering all full-time and part-time employees of Kansas City Power & Light Company (KCP&L), sponsored by Great Plains Energy Incorporated (the Company).
 The Plan provides that employees are eligible to make elective contributions to the Plan as soon as administratively possible after date of hire.
 The Company serves as the administrator of the Plan.
-J.P.
-Morgan Retirement Plan Services (JP Morgan) serves as the recordkeeper for the Plan and JPMorgan Chase Bank, N.A. serves as the Plan's trustee.
+On August 29, 2014, JPMorgan Retirement Plan Services LLC, the Recordkeeper for the Plan, sold their recordkeeping business to Great-West Life and Annuity Insurance Company.
+The newly formed entity became Great-West Financial Retirement Plan Services LLC with a branded name of Empower Retirement.
+The Plan's current trustee is J.P.
+Morgan Chase Bank, N.A.
+The Plan anticipates transitioning to a new trustee in 2015 as a result of J.P.
+Morgan's sale to Great-West.
+The future trustee will be Great-West Trust Company, LLC.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).